-The Motability Scheme enables disabled people and their families to access a brand new car or scooter, by exchanging their mobility allowance to lease the vehicle of their choice.
+The Motability Scheme enables disabled people and their families to access a brand new car, Wheelchair Accessible Vehicle (WAV), scooter or powered wheelchair, by exchanging their mobility allowance to lease the vehicle of their choice.
 Find out more:

-We would like to thank the following individuals, companies and picture libraries for their kind permission to reproduce their photographs (in order of appearance on the web page):
+Rough Guides would like to thank the following individuals, companies and picture libraries for their kind permission to reproduce their photographs (in order of appearance on the web page):

-Pick up some new skills at a cookery class: © Leeds Cookery School
+- Pick up some new skills at a cookery class: © Leeds Cookery School

-Celebrate all things food: The NEFF Big Kitchen.
-Big Festival 2016 © Andrew Whitton / Fanatic 2016
+- The NEFF Big Kitchen, Big Festival 2016: © Andrew Whitton / Fanatic 2016